Communities

 Rejected.

-This suggested edit was rejected about 4 years ago by msh210‭:
+This suggested edit was rejected over 4 years ago by msh210‭:

 The Codidact UI does not show me any difference between the versions, so there seems to be no change to approve.
 If there's some change I'm not seeing, well, I'm certainly not going to accept it sight unseen!